CMU-313/CMU-313.github.io/docs/recitations/reci9-ml.md

 ## Activity 3: Fairness Metrics Evaluation (15 mins)
 An important part of evaluating an ML model is assessing its fairness.
-In this activity, evaluate the fairness metrics that we discussed in class with respect to sex.
-The code for demographic parity is provided.
+In this activity, evaluate the fairness metrics that we discussed in class with respect to sex and pclass.
+1. Fill in the notebook to compute the demographic parity metric
-1. Fill in the notebook to compute the equal opportunity metric
+2. Fill in the notebook to compute the equal opportunity metric
-2. Feel free to evaluate and compute any other metrics that you think would be helpful to evaluate the model.
+3. Feel free to evaluate and compute any other metrics that you think would be helpful to evaluate the model.
 One to consider is true and false positive rates and/or true and false negative rates.

 ## Activity 4: Recommendation (10 mins)